mathewsrc/AWS-Machine-Learning-Engineer-Capstone/README.md

 of the best customer experience and as result understand better its current and future customers.
 One way to better understand customers is by using techniques such as customer segmentation.
-Segmentation is an approach based on customers' traits, preferences, and behaviors that help businesses to better understand their customers better by dividing the customer base into distinct and internally homogeneous groups [1].
+Segmentation is an approach based on customers' traits, preferences, and behaviors that help businesses to better understand their customers better by dividing the customer base into distinct and internally groups whose share similar features [1].
 Therefore, segmentation helps an organization to provide better products, offers, or solutions and through that increase loyalty, brand reputation, competitive advantage, and growth.

 ## Problem Statement